rednafi/dot/README.md

 ![bash](https://img.shields.io/badge/Bash-008080?style=for-the-badge&logo=shell&logoColor=white)
 </div>

 This repository reflects my workspace setup.
 I like to keep my work machine as stateless as possible; meaning I can completely wipe out the OS, start over everything from scratch, and become productive within an hour at max.
 Here I've documented a few building blocks of the orchestration, for example—dotfiles, configurations, scripts to run after a new OS installation, and steps to carry out so that I don't find myself fumbling for missing pieces while I'm working on something, etc.

-Also, I use this repository to keep my tool proliferation in check.
-As SWEs, we tend to keep adding a plethora of tools to our toolchain which often results in an irreproducible and unmaintainable workflow.
-Simplicity spawns sophistry.

 ## Work machine